 The route offers a good chance for White-capped Dippers hopping around on the boulders within a rushing Andean river; the riverside banks along a section of the road also play host to Slaty-backed Chat-Tyrants.

-We’ll try to arrive to the lodge before dark to get our first view of the incredible activity at the hummingbird feeders, which attract many species including Violet-tailed Sylph, Collared Inca, Purple-bibbed Whitetip, Western Emerald, Purple-throated Woodstar, Booted-racket-Tail, Gorgeted Sunangel, Speckled Hummingbird among others.
+We’ll try to arrive to the lodge before dark to get our first view of the incredible activity at the hummingbird feeders, which attract many species including Violet-tailed Sylph, Collared Inca, Purple-bibbed Whitetip, Purple-throated Woodstar, Booted-racket-Tail, Gorgeted Sunangel, Speckled Hummingbird among others.